 • The value of unredeemed deposits will be calculated as 'total DRS sales less total DRS returns'.

-• In order to amass this information, it is expected that information on returned containers will need to be collected at the return points.
+• To amass this information, it is expected that details on returned containers will need to be collected at the return points.
 It is anticipated that producers will need to contract with scheme administrators to manage this process.

 Useful guides on this topic